Federal funding programs are under review as of 1/27/25. We'll make updates as new info is released.

 Addressing local and regional challenges confronting specialty crop producers.

-A specialty crop is defined by the USDA.
+A specialty crop is defined by USDA.
 This program cannot fund starting a business or expanding a farm.
-Each project must demonstrate external support from specialty crop stakeholders and produce measurable outcomes for the specialty crop industry and/or public beneficiaries.
+Each project must demonstrate external support from specialty crop stakeholders and produce measurable outcomes for the specialty crop industry or public beneficiaries.
 Projects that address problems or opportunities that cross state boundaries are eligible.

 Terms